CoregoLabs/Proposal/README.md

 UtilizationIndex = capacity - |capacity * 0.8 - consumption|
 ```

-This KPI assumes that the optimal coretime usage is 80% of the purchased coretime.
+This KPI assumes that the optimal Coretime usage is 80% of the purchased Coretime.
 Any deviation from this will result in a reduced value for the utilization index.

 **Gamification**

-Offering rewards for optimizations by integrating an ‘optimization leaderboard’ will expose bad practices and in doing so encourage teams to be more computationally efficient.
+Offering rewards for optimizations by integrating an 'optimization leaderboard' will expose bad practices and, in doing so, encourage teams to be more computationally efficient.

-To achieve this we will use a specific KPI: (coretime utilized / coretime bought) to signify a team's computational efficiency.
+To achieve this, we will use a specific KPI (Coretime utilized / Coretime bought) to signify a team's computational efficiency.
 The leaderboard will list users in descending order based on this KPI.

 **Additional Alerts**

-We will implement these alerts using our own infrastructure which will allow us to export more data and integrate with more communication networks (Matrix, Whatsapp, Email).
-This commitment to having infrastructure assigned to alerts will specifically benefit us as we anticipate most notification services won’t support our chain early on.
+We will implement these alerts using our own infrastructure, allowing us to export more data and integrate with more communication networks (Matrix, WhatsApp, Email).
+This commitment to having infrastructure assigned to alerts will specifically benefit us as we anticipate that most notification services won’t support our chain early on.

 - **Expiring Region Warning**
-	Warning the user whenever one of his regions is close to expiry will remind him to potentially buy a new region for future assignments.
+	Warning the user, whenever one of his regions is close to expiry, will remind him to potentially buy a new region for future assignments.

-	We look to integrate this alert by creating an unique event that emits when the region’s parameter ‘when’ exceeds ‘last_until’ and emit an event to reflect this.
+	We look to integrate this alert by creating a unique event that emits when the region’s parameter ‘when’ exceeds ‘last_until’ and emits an event to reflect this.
 We will listen for this event and alert the user when it is emitted.

 - **Wastage Reporting**
 	Notifying the user in case of utilizing a very small portion of the owned coretime may influence the user to reconsider their usage optimizations and potentially decide to sell part of their region on the market.

-	We will gather averages of the user’s consumption over time and once data is sufficient we will detect scenarios where the consumption is a lot less than the all-time average.
+	We will gather averages of the user’s consumption over time, and once data is sufficient, we will detect scenarios where the consumption is much less than the all-time average.
 We will listen for this event and alert the user when it is emitted.

 - **High Usage Reporting**
-	Alerting the user that a lot of his coretime is being utilized may influence him to buy more coretime on the market or stop certain tasks.
+	Alerting the user in case of utilizing a substantial portion of the owned Coretime may influence the user to buy more Coretime on the market or stop certain tasks.

-	In the same way as reporting wastage, we will gather averages of the user’s consumption over time and we’ll detect scenarios where the consumption is more than the all-time average and emit an event to reflect this.
+	In the same way as reporting wastage, we will gather averages of the user’s consumption over time and, detect scenarios where the consumption is more than the all-time average and emit an event to reflect this.
 We will listen for this event and alert the user when it is emitted.